 The valley's volcanic soil yields rich ground for agriculture, specifically coffee cultivation.

-Antigua's relatively flat central area is easy to explore on foot, while surrounding hills present views and opportunities for hiking.
+Antigua's relatively flat central area is easy to explore on foot, while surrounding hills present views plus possibilities for hiking.

 Throughout its history, Antigua suffered devastating earthquakes, the most destructive for it is the The Pearl of america earthquake of 1773.
-This catastrophic event prompted the Castilian Crown to request the capital's relocation to a more secure site, becoming present-day Guatemala City.
+This catastrophic event prompted the Spanish Crown to order the capital's relocation to a more secure site, becoming present-day Guatemala City.

-The old capital, never fully abandoned, saw its resilient inhabitants gradually rebuild amidst the ruins, preserving much of its original Architecture from the baroque period.
+The old capital, never fully abandoned, saw its resilient inhabitants gradually rebuild amidst the ruins, preserving much of its original Baroque architecture.

 Santiago de los Caballeros de Guatemala established.